AIRI-Institute/WaRP/README.md

             ├── ...
 ```
 # Warp-D Detection
-The main dataset part WaRP-D contains 2452 images in the training sample
+The key dataset part WaRP-D contains 2452 images in the training sample
 and 522 images in the validation sample.
 The images have full HD resolution
 of 1920 × 1080 pixels.
 Each image has ```.txt``` annotation with bboxes.